vaibhavsundharam/Facial-Key-Points-Detection/README.md

 Biometrics / face recognition

-Detecting facial key points is a very challenging problem.
-Facial features vary greatly from one individual to another, and even for a single individual, here is a large amount of variation due to 3D pose, size, position, viewing angle, and illumination conditions.
-Computer vision research has come a long way in addressing these difficulties, but there remain many opportunities for improvement.

 Acknowledgements: The data set for this competition was graciously provided by Dr. Yoshua Bengio of the University of Montreal.
 James Petterson and is acquired from kaggle website.